Hair diseases

 Pseudofolliculitis

-Pseudofolliculitis, often referred to as pseudofolliculitis barbae, is a skin condition that often occurs after hair removal, especially after shaving.
-These are inflammatory skin reactions caused by ingrown…
+Pseudofolliculitis, often also called pseudofolliculitis barbae, is a skin condition that frequently occurs after hair removal, especially shaving.
+It involves inflammatory skin reactions caused by ingrown hairs…

-Traction alopecia is a form of hair loss caused by repeated traction or tension on hair follicles, typically from certain hairstyles or hair treatments.
+Traction alopecia is a form of hair loss caused by repeated pulling or tension on the hair follicles, typically from certain hairstyles or hair treatments.
 This type of hair loss occurs because…

 Trichorrhexis nodosa

-Trichorrhexis nodosa is a common hair shaft disorder characterized by thickenings or knots along the hair shaft where the hair becomes brittle and breaks easily.
-This disorder can...
+Trichorrhexis nodosa is a common hair shaft disorder characterized by thickenings or nodules along the hair shaft, where the hair becomes brittle and breaks easily.
+This disorder can affect both…

 icon-angle icon-bars icon-times